auca/com.421-430/Task 3/Readme.md

 12. Copy the bare repository to the specified remote server.
 13. Set the remote in the local repository to the ssh path of the newly created remote repository.
-14. Login into the remote server and set the group and group read and write permissions for the bare repository.
-All users from the group `com-421-430` should be able to clone the repository.
+14. Login into the remote server and set read permissions for the `task_03.git` directory for `others`.
 15. Ask another student to pull and integrate changes from the newly created central repository.
 16. Do the same for a similar request from another student.
 Pull and integrate